materia_mente_cerebro

 The ambiguity of "neuroethics".

-summary: Lecture given at the conference Closing ceremony of the Master's Degree in Bioethics.
-Universidad Católica San Antonio (Murcia), 21 January 2011.
+summary: lecture delivered at the Closing conference of the Master of Bioethics.
+Universidad Católica San Antonio (Murcia), January 21, 2011.

 Author: Sergio Sánchez-Migallón